 |The famous photo of the finish of the first four-minute Mile.|

-Bannister achieved this athletic “milestone” while working full-time.
-A most careful training program was needed to enable him both to train effectively and to meet the requirements of his job.
+Bannister achieved this athletic “milestone” while holding down a full-time hospital job.
+A most careful training program had enable him both to train effectively and to meet the requirements of his job.
 As well, he had learned that he needed breaks from the regimen he had set up.
 In short, he had trained his body and his mind for his great achievement.

 The news of Landy's fine run jolted Bannister back into hard training.
 He now had just two months to prepare for the Empire Games Mile race against Landy in Vancouver.
 Knowing that Landy could be taken in a sprint finish, Bannister trained and raced accordingly.
 His AAA Mile win with a 53.8 last lap must have worried Landy.
 To counter Bannister finishing kick, the Australian front runner would have to ensure he had a large lead for the last lap in Vancouver.

 |Bannister charges by Landy in the Vancouver Empire Games Mile.|